BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKMedianImage.md

 A median filter is one of the family of nonlinear filters.
 It is used to smooth an image without being biased by outliers or shot noise.

-This filter requires that the input pixel type provides an operator<() (LessThan Comparable).
+This filter requires that the input pixel type provides an operator<() (LessThan Comparable).* Image

-\see Image

-\see Neighborhood
+* Neighborhood

-\see NeighborhoodOperator
+* NeighborhoodOperator

-\see NeighborhoodIterator
+* NeighborhoodIterator

 ## Parameters